linuxkit/rtf/docs/USER_GUIDE.md

 `<label>:<number>` entries to runtest multiple times if a label is present.

+Optionally, if a test is a benchmark, you can echo the benchmark result in `test.sh` or `test.ps1` in a line *starting* with `RT_BENCHMARK_RESULT:`.
+The remainder of that line will then be logged in the results.

 A few guidelines for writing tests:

 - A test should always clean up whatever is created during test